Heriberto Gil Martínez: Personal life

+In 1927, Martínez married Leonor González Gómez.
+The couple went on to have three children together: Heriberto, Carlos, and Edgar.

 Academic

-The firsts studied at the School of Caldas in the year 1912 under the direction of the brilliant educator Rafael Zuniga.
-He continued his studies under the guidance of teacher gift Rubén Cruz Vélez, which remained until the school year 1914.
-He went to public high schools today Pacific Gymnasium, which was then rector Dr. Rodrigo Becerra, where he remained until the year 1919.
-In the year 1920 moved to Bogota and entered the Technical Institute through a grant that was conferred to study engineering, but after two years, the natural inclination has always shown for her military career did drop out of Engineering to enter then the Military Cadet School.
+Heriberto first studied at the University of Caldas in 1912 under the direction of Rafael Zuniga.
+He continued his studies under the guidance of teacher Rubén Cruz Vélez, where he remained until 1914.
+He went to a public high school at Pacific Gymnasium, which was then under Rector Dr. Rodrigo Becerra, where he remained until 1919.
+In 1920, he moved to Bogotá and entered the technical institute at the National University of Colombia through an Engineering grant, but after two years, he dropped out to enter as a cadet at the New Granada Military University.

 Military Training

-In 1922 the College conferred the Diploma of lieutenant and enters the Military Course accordingly by written authorization issued by the Office of the Minister himself.
+In 1922, the college conferred the Diploma of Lieutenant and entered a military course issued by the Office of the Minister himself.

-With the title goes to Sub-official weapon of the cavalry, Cavalry Regiment to post General Paez, where it remains for the space of a year proving to be a soldier bold and brave, serious and disciplined, sincere and faithful friend, willing always lend their assistance to the country since the opening of the Aviation course, his great passion, requested his transfer to the School of Aviation, their application being accepted in 1925, thus filling the greatest dream of his life, receiving the first national Brevet military aviation school that they issued from Director of the School Commander Pilichody for open competition among pilots Camilo Daza Alvarez, Eduardo Gomez Posada and other important officials.
+He was assigned to a cavalry regiment under General Paez.
+He requested a transfer to the Air Force of Colombia, with his application being accepted in 1925.
+He received the first national Brevet military aviation school that they issued from the director of the school, Commander Pilichody, for open competition among pilots Camilo Daza, Eduardo Gomez Posada, and other officials.

-Having been appointed Head of Airport Flanders, where he remained for a short time, he was transferred to the Military Academy in Madrid and then fixed his residence in the capital of the country.
-A short flight training without permission in the company of Justin Marino aircraft mechanic from the School to the town of Ambalema in December of that year, it causes serious problems with the Directorate, and is transferred accordingly Cavalry Regiment Neiva.
+Having been appointed Head of Airport Flanders, where he remained for a short time, he was transferred to the Military Academy in Madrid and then fixed his residence there.
+A short flight training without permission in the company of Justin Marino, an aircraft mechanic from the School, to the town of Ambalema in December of that year, caused issues with the directorate, and he was then transferred to the Cavalry Regiment Neiva.